Casual employment is usually in jobs that:

 Note that if you're under 18 and working less than 30 hours a week, your employer doesn't have to make superannuation contributions for you.

 All employees, including casuals, have the right to work in a safe workplace.
-To find out more about safety at work, check out our WorkSafe Victoria page.
+To find out more about safety at work, visit our safety at work page.

 Fair Work Ombudsman